-The Admin username and password that was set on first log-in to the GUI is able to changed.
+The Admin username and password that was set on first log-in to the GUI is able to changed from this section.

 RADIUS:

 Remote Authentication Dial-In User Service (RADIUS) is a networking protocol that can be used to authorize and authenticate remote access users.